The Age of De-Skilling: Who do you want to be?

 From Issue 192 of Total Annarchy, a wonderful newsletter by Ann Handley

-To receive future public posts or to become a Patron and receive exclusive posts that include previews of what I’m working on, subscribe on Substack →
+To receive future posts or to become a Patron and support my dystopian sci-fi novel and get special thank-you goodies upon its publication, subscribe on Substack →

 Where to draw the line with genAI